-- 7.1 It is the responsibility of all employees to safeguard and promote the welfare of children and young people. - 7.2 The school is committed to providing an environment where children can play, learn, develop and achieve and where they are safeguarded and are enabled to tell or communicate if they are being harmed in some way.
-The school is committed to ensuring that all staff are sensitive to issues of race, culture, gender and diversity ensuring these issues are never a barrier to sharing and reporting concerns about children. - 7.3 All employees including, temporary and supply staff, volunteers and staff working on site employed by other services and agencies have a statutory responsibility to safeguard and promote the welfare of children and must be aware of and fully conversant with the relevant school policies (Safeguarding/Child Protection Policy). - 7.4 The policy and other information on Child Protection, can be found on the website.
-Please ensure that you are familiar with the policy and know how to report any concerns. - 7.5 In all instances where you have a concern about a child's well-being, no matter how trivial you may feel it may be, it is your duty to report this concern in line with the school's Child

-- Protection policy.
-If you are unsure who to tell, then see your immediate line manager for guidance. - 7.6 Employees must not give lifts to students in their car, unless authorised by the Headteacher. - 7.7 Employees must never leave students unattended in rooms.
+- 7.18.
+It is the responsibility of all employees to safeguard and promote the welfare of children and young people. - 7.19.
+The school is committed to providing an environment where children can play, learn, develop and achieve and where they are safeguarded and are enabled to communicate if they are being harmed in some way.
+The school is committed to ensuring that all staff are sensitive to issues of race, culture, gender and diversity ensuring these issues are never a barrier to sharing and reporting concerns about children. - 7.20.
+All employees including, temporary and supply staff, volunteers and staff working on site employed by other services and agencies have a statutory responsibility to safeguard and promote the welfare of children and must be aware of and fully conversant with the relevant school policies (Safeguarding/Child Protection Policy). - 7.21.
+The policy and other information on Child Protection, can be found on the school website.
+Please ensure that you are familiar with the policy and know how to report any concerns. - 7.22.
+In all instances where you have a concern about a child's well-being, no matter how trivial you may feel it may be, it is your duty to report this concern in line with the School's Child Protection policy.
+If you are unsure who to tell, then see the DSL or your immediate line manager for guidance. - 7.23.
+Employees must not give lifts to students in their car, unless authorised by the Headteacher. - 7.24.
+Employees must never leave students unattended in rooms.
 Always lock classrooms when you have left the room, and make sure you or an adult is the last to leave.
-If you discover an unlocked classroom or office, please lock it, and report it to the office. - 7.8 Employees must only use staff toilets, and students must only use student toilets.
-Adult visitors must only use the staff toilets, and child visitors must only use student toilets. - 7.9 Child Protection training will be delivered as part of school INSET programme and on-going training to be developed to meet the needs of the school. - 7.10 Employees must not demean or undermine pupils, their parents or carers, or colleagues. - 7.11 Employees must take reasonable care of pupils/students under their supervision with the aim of ensuring their safety and welfare. - 7.12 The name of the Designated Member of Staff for Child Protection can be found at the front of the Child Protection Policy.
+If you discover an unlocked classroom or office, please lock it, and report it to the office. - 7.25.
+Employees must only use staff toilets, and students must only use student toilets.
+Adult visitors must only use the staff toilets, and child visitors must only use student toilets. - 7.26.
+Child Protection training will be delivered as part of the school INSET programme and ongoing training to be developed to meet the needs of the school. - 7.27.
+Employees must not demean or undermine pupils, their parents or carers, or pupils. - 7.28.
+Employees must take reasonable care of pupils/students under their supervision with the aim of ensuring their safety and welfare. - 7.29.
+The name of the Designated Safeguarding Lead can be found in the reception area, in and around the school and on the schools website.